- Whale Watching St Andrews – Why is this a Great Place to see Whales?

 ⇒ 3 Brilliant Ottawa Tours Not to Miss!

 Other Great Things to do in St Andrews

 This 27-acre garden has over 50,000 perennials, shrubs, and trees.
 Kingsbrae Garden also has an award-winning restaurant where Llamas often visit at lunchtimes!
 I only had time to visit the sculpture garden which was very instagrammable!
 I would have liked more time in the lovely Kingsbrae Garden, St Andrews.
 The garden has been named one of Canada’s top 10 public gardens.

 2. Get a snap of The Blockhouse

-I also got some lovely shots around here on the beach at low tide.
+I also got some lovely shots around the Saint Andrew’s block house on the beach at low tide.
 I was down there at about 830am on a summer morning so it wasn’t particularly early.
 But the light against the ocean floor was just gorgeous.